cqhung1412/arent-healthy-app/README.md

 ## Introduction

 This repo is for the Arent coding test.
-The purpose of this test is to develop an end-to-end web application that includes the user interface (UI), APIs and database and meets the requirements specified in the [requirements document](/docs/FullstackTest.pdf).
+The purpose of this test is to develop an end-to-end web application that includes the user interface (UI), APIs and database ~and meets the requirements specified in the [requirements document](/docs/FullstackTest.pdf)~.

 ## Architecture